Domain security best practices

 Add a security contact

-Governments maintain legitimacy by keeping the trust of their citizens, and a security flaw found on a .gov host can erode that confidence.
+Governments maintain legitimacy by keeping the trust of their citizens, and a security flaw found on a .gov system can erode that confidence.
 When government systems are exposed by weak configuration or technical vulnerability, the security of the information, the privacy of its citizen-owners, and the reputation of its custodians are at risk.

 A security contact can help you improve the resiliency of your digital services.
-Defining this contact is like building a digital front door for outsiders to report observed or suspected security issues at your domain.
+Defining this contact is like building a digital front door for the public to report observed or suspected security issues at your domain.
 This could include notifications about compromised accounts, unsolicited email, routing problems, or reporting a potential vulnerability.

 You can add a security contact at the .gov registrar, which will make it available in the .gov WHOIS (including port 43) and our published data.
 You can change your security contact at any time; removing the contact withdraws it from WHOIS and our published data.